ax-va/Python-Selenium-Raghavendra-2021/README.md

 The webdrivers containing in the project may be out of date, in which case you need to update them or download them in a different way than suggested here.
 It's worth noting that the paths of Firefox binaries are hardcoded and may differ from the paths on your system.
 You can check that in LOCATIONS in 'utils/locations.py'.

-Verified with Python 3.8+ and package versions: selenium 4.8.2, webdriver-manager 3.8.5, PyAutoGUI 0.9.53, Pillow 9.4.0.
+Verified with Python 3.8+ and the following package versions: selenium 4.8.2, webdriver-manager 3.8.5, PyAutoGUI 0.9.53, Pillow 9.4.0.

 ## Selenium Documentation